It’s early but exciting days for Wye Design. Here is my portfolio including a few sites I have created for different clients recently.

 Keep it simple

 I prefer clean, simple layouts.
-Even when there is a lot of regularly updated information (as there is in Green Herefordshire for example), I aim to ensure it is well organised.
+Especially when there is a lot of regularly updated information it’s important to keep it well organised and accessible.

 Keep it fresh